kiwi0fruit/pyappshare/__Setting up Python portable assistant (for Windows).md

   ```
   **IMPORTANT**: `setx` command works only with administrator privileges and it's changes are available only after command prompt restart.

 * Use `N *.cmd` files in this folder to change variables and start scripts.
-These scripts do the same as described in this file below and in `envs\<<PythonEnvironmentName>>\information.md`.
-Here is [an example](https://github.com/kiwi0fruit/python-portable-assistant/blob/master/envs/enaml_test/information.md) of such file.
+These scripts do the same as described in this file below and in `envs\enaml_test\information.md`: [link](https://github.com/kiwi0fruit/python-portable-assistant/blob/master/envs/enaml_test/information.md).

 * Edit `0 set pypath = X set pyout = Y.cmd` file and specify the system variables:
   ```